polterguy/polterguy.github.io/tutorials/super-dry/index.md

 return-nodes:x:@data.read/*
 ```

-If you invoke your endpoint now, you will see everything working.
-The reasons is because the endpoint
+If you invoke your endpoint now, you will see everything working, even though you're not explicitly opening up a database
+connection in your above _"bar.get.hl"_ file.
+The reasons is because the endpoint URL resolver will actually _combine_
-URL resolver will actually combine your _"interceptor.hl"_ file with your _"bar.get.hl"_ file, resulting
-in the following combined lambda object.
+your _"interceptor.hl"_ file with your _"bar.get.hl"_ file, resulting in the following combined lambda object.

 ```
+// Fetched from "interceptor.hl"
 log.info:Interceptor
 data.connect:[generic|magic]

+   // Fetched from "bar.get.hl"
    log.info:Endpoint file
    data.read
       table:users